click here for teachings on the daily Gospel readings

 The Second Reading Ephesians 4:17, 20-24 ~ New Life in Christ

 St. Paul contrasts the Christian's "new life in Christ" with the sinful life of the pagan Gentiles that was far from the holiness of Christ.
-The "futility of their minds" refers to the pagan's concept of what was divine that was an invention of their understanding instead of knowing the One, True God.
+The "futility of their minds" refers to the pagan's concept of what was divine, which was an invention of their understanding instead of knowing the One, True God.
 Having learned the truth of Christ, Paul writes that we must "put away the old self" (verse 22), and the "new self" (verse 24) must take hold to make the Christian a new creation in the image and likeness of God.
 Christians "put on" the new self (verse 24) in the Sacrament of Baptism.
-When a Christian submits in obedience to Christ's command to receive the gift of God's sanctifying grace in the Sacrament of Baptism (Mt 16:16), he or she, adult or child, dies to the old self that was a child in the family of Adam.
+When a Christian submits in obedience to Christ's command to receive the gift of God's sanctifying grace in the Sacrament of Baptism (Mt 16:16), they, adult or child, die to the old self that was a child in the family of Adam.
 The baptized person is reborn as a sinless new creation in Christ Jesus and a child in the family of God.
 As Paul writes in Galatians 3:27 ~ For all of you who were baptized into Christ have clothed yourselves with Christ.

 The Gospel of John 6:24-35 ~ Jesus Christ, the Bread of Life

 24 When the crowd saw that neither Jesus nor his disciples were there, they themselves got into boats and came to Capernaum looking for Jesus.
 25 And when they found him across the sea, they said to him, "Rabbi, when did you get here?"
 26 Jesus answered them and said, "Amen, amen, I say to you, you are looking for me not because you saw signs but because you ate the loaves and were filled.
 27 Do not work for food that perishes but for the food that endures for eternal life, which the Son of Man will give you.
 For on him the Father, God, has set his seal."
 28 So they said to him, "What can we do to accomplish the works of God?"
 29 Jesus answered and said to them, "This is the work of God, that you believe in the one he sent."
 30 So they said to him, "What sign can you do, that we may see and believe in you?
 What can you do?
 31 Our ancestors ate manna in the desert, as it is written: 'He gave them bread from heaven to eat.'"
 32 So Jesus said to them, "Amen, amen, I say to you, it was not Moses who gave the bread from Heaven.
-33 For the bread of God is that which comes down from Heaven and gives life to the world."
+33 For the bread of God is that which comes down from heaven and gives life to the world."
 34 So they said to him, "Sir, give us this bread always."
-35 Jesus said to them, "I am the bread of life, whoever comes to me will never hunger, and whoever believes in me will never thirst."
+35 Jesus said to them, "I am the bread of life; whoever comes to me will never hunger, and whoever believes in me will never thirst."

 Notice the significant juxtaposition of three events in John Chapter 6: